tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 The maintenance interval (t) required to achieve the target probability

 $$t = \frac{-\ln(1-P(t))}{\mu}$$
-So if we know the probability of failure P(t) for a component and the failure rate $\mu$ it is possible to estimate the time required for the maintenance from the above
+So if we know the probability of failure P(t) for a component and the failure rate $\mu$ it is possible to estimate the time required for the maintenance from the above equation.

 # Additional Content